lat9/options_stock_support/pages/posm_notifications.md

 ##### Parameters

 `$p1`: The number of 'base' `quantity` inputs received from the form's posting.
-An observer, for non-checkbox type inputs, ensure that the number of inputs received matches this count.
+An observer, for non-checkbox type inputs,  must ensure that the count of each posted input array received matches this count.

 `$p2`: A reference to the `$missing_inputs_flag` variable, initialized to a `(bool)false`.
 Setting this flag to `(bool)true` will result in the update failing to complete.